cased27/academicTranscripts/JSnotes.md

 * 'inspect' the page and use the console (developer's tool)
 * docs are saved with ' .js '

 ES6 is the most up-to-date version of Javascript.
-One of the many newer additions include the arrow function (=>)
+Find them throughout the notes with the title "ES6 (New JS Feature)"

 The `debugger` can be used to track the console, step-by-step, in your code.
 It helps illuminate where you are at in the code, what you are telling the console, and how it is being read.

-`typeof` (not camelCase) will determine the datatype of whatever is put after it

-* `typeof 99` // number
-* `typeof mystery` // "string"

 REPL 'Read Evaluate Print Loop' is using the console to get immediate evaluation of code (great for testing, not for longer writing of code)